cdonohue/flexible-ui/README.md

 # Flexible UI

-Flexible is an adaptable UI theme for Atom that uses your current syntax theme to determine how the ui looks.
+Flexible is an adaptable UI theme for Atom that is based off of [Nucleus Dark] (https://github.com/ignism/nucleus-dark-ui)

+#### Features
+- Improved file drawer using scope lines and file indicators
+- Use of the [Lato](https://www.google.com/fonts/specimen/Lato) typeface for readability

 #### Installation
 Go to settings within Atom, select Install and search for Flexible under themes.